alltechdev/DensityScalerKotlin/README.md

 ## 💡 Pro Tips

-1. **Start with 0.7**: This is a good balanced scale for most apps
-2. **Test thoroughly**: Some UI elements may not scale perfectly
+1. **Use adaptive scaling**: Let the library automatically optimize for different devices (enabled by default)
+2. **Test on multiple devices**: The sample app shows exactly what scale is applied to each device
+3. **Customize thresholds**: Adjust the adaptive scaling logic in `getAdaptiveScaleFactor()` for your needs
-3. **Use Kotlin version**: More maintainable and modern
+4. **Use Kotlin version**: More maintainable and modern with better inline documentation
-4. **Backup your APK**: When modifying existing APKs, always keep the original
+5. **Backup your APK**: When modifying existing APKs, always keep the original
-5. **Check logs**: Look for "DensityConfiguration" logs to verify scaling is applied
+6. **Check logs**: Look for "DensityConfiguration" logs to verify scaling is applied

 ---